 An emerging literature documents a link between central bank quantitative easing (QE) and financial institution credit risk-taking.
 This paper tests the complementary hypothesis that QE may also affect financial risk-taking.
-We study Agency MREITs - levered shadow banks that invest in guaranteed U.S. Agency mortgage-backed securities (MBS) principally funded with repo debt.
-We show that Agency MREIT growth is inversely related to the Federal Reserve's Agency MBS purchases, reflecting investor portfolio rebalancing.
-We also find that these institutions increased leverage during the later stages of QE, consistent with "reaching for yield" behavior.
-Agency MREITs seem to concurrently adjust their liquidity and interest rate risk profiles.
+We study Agency MREITs - levered shadow banks that invest in guaranteed U.S. Agency mortgage-backed securities (MBS) and that are principally funded with repo debt.
+We first show that Agency MREIT asset growth is inversely related to the Federal Reserve's Agency MBS purchases, reflecting investor portfolio rebalancing.
+We then document that Agency MREITs increased financial leverage during the later stages of QE, consistent with "reaching for yield" behavior.
+However, Agency MREITs countered the heightened solvency risk by extending repo maturity and increased hedging of their funding costs to reduce liquidity and interest rate risk.
+The findings suggest that research linking QE to increased credit risk-taking should account for contemporaneous changes in financing choices and risk management.